Hooked Fisherman

 Not bear resistant

 For day trips and weekend camping, the Coleman Xtreme 5 is what most casual anglers actually need.
-It's not a YETI, but it holds ice for a typical CT fishing trip without issue.
-Pre-chill it the night before and layer your ice properly.
+It's not a YETI, but it typically holds ice for a standard CT fishing trip without issue when pre-chilled and layered properly the night before.

 Igloo Marine Ultra 54 qt